rgerkin/ac_simulation/README.md

-# A docker container to run "Potjans and Diesmann (2014) The cell-type specific
+## A docker container to run:
-cortical microcircuit: relating structure and activity in a full-scale spiking network model.
-Cerebral Cortex 24 (3): 785-806, doi:10.1093/cercor/bhs358."
+## Potjans and Diesmann (2014) "The cell-type specific cortical microcircuit relating structure and activity in a full-scale spiking network model", Cerebral Cortex 24 (3): 785-806, doi:10.1093/cercor/bhs358.

 ## Instructions
 - [Download](https://www.docker.com/community-edition), install, and run Docker on your desktop.